 Author's Responsibility & Ethics

 The research issues discussed in the manuscript should be innovative and useful to the readers and the researchers triggering future scope for study.
 The author should preferably develop a new framework or theory or advancement in an existing one.
 Methods should be applied rigorously with proper justification.
-Discussion and conclusion must be supported by high quality published research references.
-The article should be clear, easy to understand, reader-friendly, and the arguments should be logical, and should not be contradicting.
+The discussion and conclusion must be supported by high-quality published research references.
+The article should be clear, easy to understand, and reader-friendly, and the arguments should be logical, and should not be contradicting.
 The authors requested to maintain quality standards as no compromising on the quality will be tolerated.
 Last but not the least, the sources of data used in the development of the manuscript must be acknowledged properly.

 An accepted paper is sent to the author prior to publishing for proofreading.
 The author/s will be held responsible for any mistakes that appear in the paper thereafter.